 Gingerly, Ben approached Travis.
 Pressed a palm into the crevice between his shoulder blades.
 Startled by the touch, Travis flinched and spun around with wide eyes, staring at Ben but not really seeing him.
 Despite the shadows surrounding them, Ben could see the dampness on his cheeks, the despair in his eyes.
 Ben knew that he was intruding, walking smack-dab into the middle of Travis’ brittle emotions, but he didn’t step back or turn away.
 He wanted to be included.
 He wanted to help, if he could – if Travis would allow him.
 “Hey,” he said quietly.
 “Katy told me about the ring.
 About Eric giving it to her.”

-The front door of the house opened and closed, and Travis and Ben turned their attention to Katy, who ambled her way down the steps and over to where they stood, arms wrapped tightly across her torso.
-She, too, had dampness on her cheeks and despair in her eyes, but, miraculously, she was no longer in fight mode.
-“Can I please have the ring back?” she asked, extending an open palm into the air.
+The front door of the house opened and closed.
+Katy ambled her way down the steps and over to where they stood with arms wrapped tightly across her torso.
+She, too, had dampness on her cheeks and despair in her eyes, but, miraculously, was no longer in fight mode.
+“Can I please have the ring back?” she asked quietly, lifting her open palm into the air.

 Travis answered with a slow shake of his head.

-“He gave it to me, Travis,” she responded, almost succumbing to her sobs once more but managing to retain a stiff upper lip.
+“He gave it to me, Travis.”
+She succumbed to her sobs once more but managed to retain a stiff upper lip.
 “You already took him from me once.
 Please don’t do this to me again, it’s not fair…”

-“How can you say that?” she asked, her voice desperate.
+“How can you say that?”
+Her voice turned desperate.
 “What gives you the right?
 You dumped him a long time ago.
 He’s not yours anymore.
 You don’t have the right to claim something that’s not yours.
-Now please give me back the ring… Please.”
+And you’ve got Ben now.
+So please give me back the ring… Please.”